 It’s the middle of the night, a howl bellows among the silence.
+The hairs on your arms call to attention, popping up signaling the eerie pulse that went through your body.
 That didn’t sound like a regular dog did it?
 Maybe it’s just a coyote..Next time you start to think of that, remember this list.

 The Dire Wolf

 The monstrosity of size that is the Dire Wolf is something to behold if you’re to believe tv.
 If you’ve ever watched Game of Thrones you’ll certainly be blown away in the few scenes that star these animals.
 But, what if we told you it was real?
 In case you didn’t know, the Dire Wolf actually existed.

 Just a mere 10k years ago, these walked the earth.
 Maybe even your part of the earth if you live in the Americas.
 Here’s another shocker, the Dire Wolf isn’t that big.
 It was similar in size to the modern day wolf.
 The noticeable differences were in its larger teeth and greater bite force.